DerDanilo/proxmox-stuff/Ansible/README.md

 # Ansible Roles and Playbooks

 In this folder I share some Ansible playbooks and roles for other people to use.
+They are written "quick and dirty" since I do not intend to give them Ansible Galaxy quality.

 Please be aware that I do not intent to keep those roles up to date or provide support.
 You are free to use them and do whatever you want with it.